python-telegram-bot/python-telegram-bot/README.rst

 2. In case you are unable to join our group due to Telegram restrictions, you can use our `IRC channel <https://webchat.freenode.net/?channels=##python-telegram-bot>`_.

-3. Report bugs, request new features or ask questions by `creating an issue <https://github.com/python-telegram-bot/python-telegram-bot/issues/new/choose>`_.
+3. Report bugs, request new features or ask questions by `creating an issue <https://github.com/python-telegram-bot/python-telegram-bot/issues/new/choose>`_ or `a discussion <https://github.com/python-telegram-bot/python-telegram-bot/discussions/new>`_.

 4. Our `Wiki pages <https://github.com/python-telegram-bot/python-telegram-bot/wiki/>`_ offer a growing amount of resources.